julianjohannesen/mocha_chai_node/README.md

 Jon Foster led a tutorial recently on using Mocha and the Chai assertion library to peform testing.

-Jon quickly walked us through the installation of Mocha and Chai. you can learn more about that here:
+Jon quickly walked us through the installation of Mocha and Chai.
+You can learn more about that here:

 https://mochajs.org/#installation

 and

 http://chaijs.com/

+Note that you will need to have Node and NPM installed.

 ##What is Mocha?